Other / mixed grade configuration · Levittown, PA

 What is the racial and ethnic makeup of Center for Student Lrng Cs Pennsbury?

-The largest demographic group at Center for Student Lrng Cs Pennsbury is White at 61.2%.
-The school serves a diverse student body in Levittown, PA.
+The largest demographic group at Center for Student Lrng Cs Pennsbury is White at 61.2% of enrollment, in Levittown, PA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 57.6/100.

 What is the Resource Investment Index for Center for Student Lrng Cs Pennsbury?

-Center for Student Lrng Cs Pennsbury has a Resource Investment Index of 44/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Center for Student Lrng Cs Pennsbury has a Resource Investment Index of 44/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page